JuliaGraphics/Luxor.jl/docs/src/howto/geometrytools.md

 ## Bounding boxes

 The `BoundingBox` type allows you to use rectangular extents to organize and interact with the 2D drawing area.
 A `BoundingBox` holds two points, the opposite corners of a bounding box.

-You can make a BoundingBox from the current drawing, two points, a text string, an existing polygon, or by modifying an existing one.
+You can make a BoundingBox from the current drawing, two points, a text string, an existing polygon, a stored path, or by modifying an existing one.

 `BoundingBox` without arguments defines an extent that encloses the drawing (assuming that the origin is at the center of the drawing—see [`origin`](@ref)).
 Use `centered=false` if the drawing origin is still at the top left corner.

 This example draws circles at three points: at two of the drawing's corners and the midway point between them:

 ```@example
 using Luxor # hide